DESPITE CHALLENGES, 2022 HOUSING MARKET IS UNLIKE 2008

 According to federalreservehistory.org, the recession around 2008 was marked by an overall 4.3% decline in GDP.
 The first two quarters of 2022 were in decline, but estimated to be by less than 1%.
 Property values hit a low point in 2008 when the 30-year average mortgage interest rate was at 6.03%, which is near where we are now, but that rate had been hovering around 6% since 2001.

 In the decade-plus since 2008, interest rates steadily dropped.
 In 2021, the 30-year average mortgage interest rate fell to an all-time low of 2.96%.
-With rates around 6% at the time of this writing, and property values increasing right alongside, it could be said we are normalizing, and that the building industry has a fair outlook.
+With the current rates around 6% at the time of this writing, and property values increasing right alongside, it could be said we are normalizing, and that the building industry has a fair outlook.
 Home building is the ultimate interest rate industry, which sparks plenty of concerns with the current rising rates, but there is reason for optimism that the real estate and mortgage companies may well drive right through this period.

 Mortgage Rate Chart Image